strapi/documentation/docs/developer-docs/latest/development/using-providers.md

 ::::

-See the [Strapi maintained providers](https://github.com/strapi/strapi/tree/master/packages/providers) for reference.
+You can review the [Strapi maintained providers](https://github.com/strapi/strapi/tree/master/packages/providers) for example implementations.

-After creating your new provider you can [publish it to NPM](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages) to share with the community or [use it locally](#local-providers) for your project only.
+After creating your new provider you can [publish it to npm](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages) to share with the community or [use it locally](#local-providers) for your project only.

 ### Local providers

-If you want to create your own provider without publishing it on **npm** you can follow these steps:
+If you want to create your own provider without publishing it on npm you can follow these steps:

 1. Create a `providers` folder in your application.
 2. Create your provider (e.g. `./providers/strapi-provider-<plugin>-<provider>`)